 - a client or customer

-Behaviours that may be a part of workplace harassment include where someone regularly:
+Behaviours that may be a part of workplace bullying include where someone regularly:

 - emails you, leaves you messages by phone or other electronic means that are offensive or intimidating

 Sexual harassment is any unwelcome sexual attention.
 You can be sexually harassed by anyone.
 Sexual harassment does not have to be repeated or ongoing to be against the law.

 According to the Anti-Discrimination Act 1991 sexual harassment is any: